Overview of EU Contract Types

 Temporary Agent Sub-types in Detail

-The label "temporary agent" hides four genuinely distinct legal regimes, each governed by a different paragraph of Article 2 CEOS.
+The label "temporary agent" covers four distinct legal regimes, each governed by a different paragraph of Article 2 CEOS.
 The differences matter because they determine maximum contract length, the possibility of indefinite duration, the mobility rules, and how seniority is recognised if you later transition to a different status.

 When reading a vacancy notice, look for the explicit reference to the CEOS article.
 Two TA offers at the same grade and step but under 2(a) and 2(f) carry materially different long-term implications.
-The 2(f) regime, in particular, has become a de facto pathway to a stable career in the agencies — staff start on a fixed term, see it renewed, then move to indefinite duration without ever sitting an EPSO open competition.
-This option is increasingly attractive given the EPSO success rate and the many years competitions can take to conclude.
+The 2(f) regime in particular has become a de facto pathway to a stable career in the agencies: staff start on a fixed term, see it renewed, then move to indefinite duration without ever sitting an EPSO open competition.
+This route is increasingly attractive given the EPSO success rate and the many years competitions can take to conclude.

 Comparison Table